markus-dart/dart/chapter_1/section_1.md

 var values = [1, 2, 3];
 ```

-The nature of `const` can be further understood in the classes and objects section.
+The nature of `const` can be further solidified in the classes and objects section.